 - Central Basin and West Coast Basin (CBWCB) Groundwater Contamination Forum: More than 10 years ago, WRD established this data-sharing and discussion forum with key stakeholders including the EPA, the California Department of Toxic Substances Control ("DTSC"), the RWQCB, the SWRCB DDW, the United States Geological Survey ("USGS"), and various cities and purveyors.
 Stakeholders drafted and signed a Memorandum of Understanding ("MOU") agreeing to meet regularly and share data on contaminated groundwater sites within the District.
 WRD acts as the meeting coordinator and data repository/distributor, helping stakeholders to characterize the extent of contamination to identify potential pathways for contaminants in shallow aquifers to reach deeper drinking water aquifers and develop optimal methods for remediating contaminated groundwater. - With the cooperation and support of all stakeholders in the Groundwater Contamination Forum, WRD developed a list of high-priority contaminated groundwater sites located within the District.
 This list is a living document, subject to cleanup and "closure" of sites, as well as discovery of new sites warranting further attention.
-Currently, the list includes 49 sites across the CBWCB.
-WRD works with the lead regulatory agencies for each of these sites to keep abreast of their status, offer data collection, review and recommendations as needed, and facilitate progress in site characterization and cleanup. - In 2012, WRD formed the Los Angeles Forebay Groundwater Task Force to coordinate and align regulators and water purveyors/agencies to collaboratively address groundwater contamination in the Los Angeles Forebay that is a threat to drinking water resources.
+Currently, the list includes 48 sites across the CBWCB.
+WRD works with the lead regulatory agencies for each of these sites to keep abreast of their status, offer data collection, review and recommendations as needed, and facilitate progress in site characterization and cleanup.

+• In 2012, WRD formed the Los Angeles Forebay Groundwater Task Force to coordinate and align regulators and water purveyors/agencies to collaboratively address groundwater contamination in the Los Angeles Forebay that is a threat to drinking water resources.
 The Task Force members currently include WRD, DTSC, EPA, RWQCB, SWRCB DDW, USGS, City of Vernon, City of Los Angeles and others.
 WRD and DTSC are investigating and collecting data to assess the extent of regional volatile organic compound and perchlorate plumes and find the source(s) of this contamination.
-This data will be utilized by the regulatory agencies to eventually facilitate remediation of the plumes.
+In 2016, WRD submitted a Prop 1 grant application to remediate a perchlorate "hot spot" located in the City of Vernon.
+The data generated during the groundwater remediation project will be utilized to identify responsible party(ies) and seek cost recovery through the DTSC.

 WRD remains committed to projects seeking opportunities and innovative project concepts to enhance capture and recharge of local stormwater runoff in order to augment local groundwater resources, as follows: